tsegall/fta/README.md

 Assuming all shards have a cardinality less than the maximum cardinality configured there should be no loss of accuracy due to the merge process.

-If either shard has a cardinality greater than the maximum cardinality then certain information has already been lost (e.g. uniqueness, cardinality detail).
+If either shard has a cardinality greater than the maximum cardinality then certain information has already been lost (e.g. uniqueness, distinctCount, cardinality detail).

 If the sum of the cardinality is greater than the maximum cardinality but neither individual shard has a cardinality greater than the maximum cardinality then the only attribute that will be indeterminate is the uniqueness of the merged set and clearly the cardinality of the resulting Analysis will be limited to the maximum cardinality.